 Practical information about Botswana

-On this page you will find answers to frequently asked questions about Namibia.
+On this page you will find answers to frequently asked questions about Botswana.
 Read about weather, visa, language and much more.

 A large part of Botswana consists of desert.
 70% of the country is covered by the Kalahari Desert, and the relatively high altitude of the country primarily gives it a subtropical steppe climate.
 A little rain does fall, however, though mostly in the north.
 The climate is generally fairly stable all year round, and the country can on the whole be visited throughout the year.